 3. Create ServiceNow tickets automatically

-4. Attempt automated remediation
+4. Attempt automated remediation for common issues

 Conclusion